 We strongly suggest that you perform a patent search prior to filing for a patent or developing an invention.
-The cost of performing the patent search should not be a factor considered when deciding to perform the patent search.
-We believe the following factors are the most relevant when deciding to perform a patent search:
+The cost of performing a search should not be a factor considered when deciding to perform it.
+We believe the following factors are the most relevant when deciding to perform a search:

 2.To prevent legal actions against you should another inventor have a patent that describes your invention;

 3.To learn more about a new field of technology;

 4.To obtain market information; or

 5.To track the intellectual property of competitors.